 \section{Introduction}

 Galaxy clusters constitute unique objects to study structure formation in the Universe.
-Lying at the nodes of the cosmic web, their distribution in mass and redshift is sensitive to cosmological parameters~\citep[e.g.][and references therein]{allen2011}.
-They also represent ideal laboratories to understand galaxy formation and evolution~\citep[e.g.][and references therein]{voit2005}.
+Lying at the nodes of the cosmic web, their distribution in mass and redshift is sensitive to cosmological parameters~\citep[e.g.,][and references therein]{allen2011}.
+They also represent ideal laboratories to understand galaxy formation and evolution~\citep[e.g.,][and references therein]{voit2005}.
 Progressing in both cosmology and astrophysics with galaxy clusters requires advances in two directions: increasing the number of known clusters and better understanding their physics.
 The multi-frequency view is now mandatory to achieve these goals.

-Clusters are detected in the optical via their member galaxies, in X-ray via Bremsstrahlung emission of the embedded hot ionized gas and, more recently, via the Sunyaev-Zeldovich~\citep[SZ,][]{sunyaev1970,sunyaev1972} effect.
-Progress in detecting numerous new clusters has been made in the recent years with the advent of SZ surveys~\citep{staniszewski2009, menanteau2010, ESZ}.
-The current galaxy cluster catalogues are most often extracted from single experiment data.
-This is the case for the all-sky Abell~\citep{abell1989}, ROSAT~\citep{noras,reflex} and \Planck~\citep{ESZ,PSZ1,PSZ2} catalogues.
+Clusters are detected in the optical via their member galaxies, in the X-ray via Bremsstrahlung emission of the embedded hot ionized gas and, more recently, via the Sunyaev-Zeldovich~\citep[SZ,][]{sunyaev1970,sunyaev1972} effect.
+Progress in detecting numerous new clusters has been made in recent years with the advent of SZ surveys~\citep{staniszewski2009, menanteau2010, ESZ}.
+The current galaxy cluster catalogs are most often extracted from single experiment data.
+This is the case for the all-sky Abell~\citep{abell1989}, ROSAT~\citep{noras,reflex}, and \Planck~\citep{ESZ,PSZ1,PSZ2} catalogs.

-In order to extract clusters with a low signal-to-noise threshold, hybrid methods have been recently developed to clean the single experiment catalogues from spurious detections.
-These methods have been successfully applied to X-ray (ROSAT) and SZ (\Planck) detections using optical (BOSS, DES, WISE, SDSS) data~\citep[e.g.][]{burenin2017,finogenov2020,klein2019}.
+In order to extract clusters with a low signal-to-noise threshold, hybrid methods have been developed recently to clean the single experiment catalogs from spurious detections.
+These methods have been successfully applied to X-ray (ROSAT) and SZ (\Planck) detections using optical (BOSS, DES, WISE, SDSS) data~\citep[e.g.,][]{burenin2017,finogenov2020,klein2019}.
 Another approach to extract new clusters is to use data from different frequency bands jointly.
-The approach was initially proposed by~\cite{maturi2007}, but is difficult to implement in practice because the signals from clusters originate from different physical processes in different frequency bands.
-It has nevertheless been successfully implemented recently by \cite{tarrio2016, tarrio2018, tarrio2019} for ROSAT and \Planck\ data.
+The approach was initially proposed by~\cite{maturi2007}, but it is difficult to implement in practice because the signals from clusters originate from different physical processes in different frequency bands.
+It has, nevertheless, been successfully implemented recently by \cite{tarrio2016, tarrio2018, tarrio2019} for ROSAT and \Planck\ data.